Completing an article comes down to two stages – first you create the concept and then you turn that concept into words, sentences and paragraphs…

 Now some of you are probably wondering, why should they actually be writing more and how will that be beneficial to them.

 There is more than one way to answer that question, but one of the most important things is that the more you write per day, the easier it is to keep writing.
 That simple fact is allowing me to complete more articles in a shorter period of time, which results in a more frequent blog posting schedule and hence more traffic.
-That way I also have time to start writing guest articles – an essential ingredient to search engine optimization.
+That way I also have time to start writing guest articles (or freelance assignments).